lslee714/takeoffs/README.md

 - Sound architecture
 - React w/ Typescript UI
 - Flask backend
-- Relational Database, hopefully Postgres (using sqlite until I have time to set postgres up in the cloud)
+- Relational Database.
+Sqlite still used in local build, but cloud sql w/ postgres is now up!
+Trying to get this going all hooked in up there..

 #### Project retro notes: